-I would like to thank Senator Leahy so very much for coming here to speak on my behalf.
+I would like to thank Senator Leahy so very much for coming

 I am grateful to the President and to Secretary Kerry for asking me to serve as the next Ambassador at Large for Global Women's Issues.
 I am humbled by their trust and by the prospect of following in the footsteps of Melanne Verveer, who served in this position so extraordinarily during the President's first term.